deryrahman/secondbrain/README.md

 Seamless note taking for ideas, quotes, moments, and anything with minimal features which only essential for storing, recalling, and organizing.

-This project is still under development, anything related to the development process are written in `/docs` RFC.
+This project is still under heavy development, anything related to the development process are written in `/docs` RFC.
+Any contributors are very welcome.

+## Key Features

+- Provide capability for storing, recalling, and organizing any notes
+- Highly configurable through plugin
+- Multi-client support
+- Fast and simple with minimal configuration

 ## Dev Setup